listlessbird/poland-ai-ts-workshop/exercises/06-observability/06.1-langfuse-basics/problem/readme.md

 ### Testing

 Once all of these to-dos are done, you can try testing out your application, making sure again that your environment variables are all set up correctly.

-And you can go into the traces section of the LangFuse dashboard and see your traces coming in.
+You can go into the traces section of the LangFuse dashboard and see your traces coming in.
 You'll be able to see detailed information about your AI calls.

 Good luck, and I'll see you in the solution.